Skip to main content

 Length of award: 16 Weeks

-Available Award: SSHRC USRA (exclusively for Black students) or Ontario Tech STAR Award
+Available Award: SSHRC USRA (exclusively for Black students) or Ontario Tech STAR

 Student responsibilities/tasks: